mwhudson/subiquity/DESIGN.md

 controller that listens to netlink events and calls methods on the model and view instances in response to, say, a NIC gaining an address.

-The views display the model and call methods on the controller to make changes.

-Obviously for most screens there is a triple of a model class, controller class and a view class for the initial view, but this isn't always true -- some controllers don't have a corresponding model class.
+Obviously for most screens there is a triple of a model class, controller classes in server and client and a view class, but this isn't always true -- some controllers don't have a corresponding model class.

+### API details

+The api is HTTP over a unix socket (/run/subiquity/socket).
+It is defined in the subiquity.common.apidef module, and is all fairly ad hoc and designed as needed.
+The API uses basic Python types, classes defined by [attrs](https://attrs.org) and enums and there is general machinery for converting these to and from JSON, building a client from the api definition and serving bits of the API from a particular class.

+### autoinstalls

+### Confirming the install

+### Refreshing the snap

 ### Doing things in the background